 ‘Tis the season to be jolly and create and these Christmas doodles are a great step by step way to get your bullet journal ready for the holiday season!
 Set the mood for your December monthly spreads by adding Christmas doodles to your pages.

-Christmas Doodles for Stress Relief
+Doodles for Stress Relief

 Just because December is a super busy month that doesn’t mean you need to ignore your bullet journal and not make time to doodle.
 Taking a few minutes out of the holiday craziness to work in your bullet journal might just make the season less stressful.